John Tarnue

-Brigadier John S. Tarnue is a former Liberian military officer.
-Tarnue was the Commanding General of the Armed Forces of Liberia (AFL) from 1999 to 2003 (Second Liberian Civil War).
-Tarnue lost his position in 2003 when Charles Taylor resigned from power.
+Brigadier John S. Tarnue is a former Liberian military officer who served as Commanding General of the Armed Forces of Liberia (AFL) from 1999 to 2003 during the Second Liberian Civil War.
+He was appointed to the position by President Charles Taylor in November 1999, succeeding General Kpenkpah Konah.
+Prior to his appointment, Tarnue served as training commander of the Special Security Service (SSS).